umga/Teaching/README.md

 # Teaching

-# PCA Example Notebook
+# Introductory Lecture on PCA

-This repository contains a Jupyter notebook that demonstrates the use of **Principal Component Analysis (PCA)** using the 'Admission Officer' example we discussed in the class.
+This repository contains a Jupyter notebook demonstrating the use of **Principal Component Analysis (PCA)** using the 'Admission Officer' example we discussed in class.
+You will also see the lecture notes in this repository.

 PCA is a widely used technique for dimensionality reduction, often used in machine learning and data visualization tasks.

 ## How to Use This Notebook
 You can download the code and work with this code on a jupyter notebook from your browser or from any platform you can use Python.